sympiler/nasoq/README.md

 cmake --build build --config Release -j 6
 ```

-For details, please see the below table.
+For details, please see the table below.

 # Table of Contents: